Controleo3 has been announced and will start shipping this month

 Boards and paste

 OSHPark produces excellent quality boards and delivers them quickly.
 For most prototype boards, having a stencil reduces assembly time and improves soldering so much less rework is needed.
-We love stainless steel stencils, and often order boards and stencils from Smart Prototyping in China.
-Their quality is not as good (around 1 in 250 boards has a problem) but overall we're very happy to recommend them.
+We love stainless steel stencils, and like using OSHStencils (not related to OSHPark).
+For larger quantities we often order boards and stencils from Smart Prototyping in China.
+Their quality is not as good but overall we're very happy to recommend them.

 If you have photos or video you'd like to share on our Hall of Fame then please let us know.
 If there is anything we can do to improve this guide let us know that too.